benyuro/Adventureworks-product-overview/README.md

 ## Introduction
 Embark on an exhilarating journey of exploration and discovery as we delve into the captivating world of Adventureworks production data!
 With an insatiable thirst for learning and a passion for projects, I dived headfirst into the rich realm of Microsoft's Adventureworks database.
 Join me as I unravel the secrets of the production side, unraveling fascinating insights that will leave you amazed.
 Let's venture forth and unveil the hidden gems within this enthralling dataset! 🕵‍♂💼📊

-## Project Goal
+## Projrct Goal: Unraveling the Mysteries 🗺
-The main purpose of this project was to conduct exploratory data analysis(EDA) on the production data.
+My mission was clear: to perform Exploratory Data Analysis (EDA) on the production data.
+Brace yourselves for some data magic! ✨

-## Tool utilized
+## Tool of Choice 🛠
-The project was done and visualized with powerBI desktop and published on powerBI service.
+I made use of PowerBI Desktop for analyisis and dashboard creation and unleashed the visualizations on the PowerBI service.
+Trust me, it's like wielding a wand of data visualization!

 ## Skills Demonstrated
-- AI integrated DAX solutions
+- DAX Magic ✨
-- Bookmarks
-- Buttons
+I conjured AI-integrated DAX solutions, used bookmarks, and activated buttons for an immersive experience

 ## Exploratory Analysis

 ### Total Cost of Production per Quantity Ordered
-So for the fact that this is production data, it's only natural that I evaluate total cost of production as it relates to the quantity of products ordered, I decided to explore the Top 10 products by total cost and evaluate how it relates to the order quantity.
+So for the fact that this is production data, Let's talk about cash!
+I examined the total cost of production related to the quantity of products ordered.
+The HL Road Handlebars and HL Mountain Handlebars proved to be the gold mines, with costs over 200k! 💰
 ![](cost_vs_orderqty.png)

 From the chart we know that of the top 10 products, the HL Road Handlebars and HL mountain Handlebars cost the most to produce with total cost well over 200 thousand dollars, coming in at 223k and 204k respectively, on the flip side, they both have relatively low quantity ordered compared to other products on the top 10 list.

 ### Total Cost of Production by Product Class
-Next thing I decided to evaluate was the cost of production as it relates to class, so the products being manufactured are group into classes (H) High, (L) Low, (M) Middle.
+Class matters!
+I compared production costs among High, Low, and Middle classes.
+High-class products hit the bank, but surprisingly, Middle and Low classes kept up the pace!

 ![](total_cost_by_class.png)